BerndHessling/ShinyQC/README.md

     D:/QC-software/BSA/Orbi1_160130_BSA_01
     ```

-    +	Make sure to choose peptides that are well suited for your quality control (e.g. avoid peptides bearing Methionine which can be oxidized and therefore vary in intensity, choose peptides occurring in only one charge state…).
+    +	Make sure to choose peptides that are well suited for your quality control (e.g. avoid peptides bearing Methionine which can be oxidized and therefore vary in intensity, choose peptides occurring in only one charge state, choose peptides covering a large area of your gradient,…).

     +	Make sure to keep format as .txt and don’t change the file name.